 Speed and turnover are fairly typical for a general purpose shoe in this weight category: not necessarily outstanding in any particular regard, but not deficient either.
 The Pure Grit’s balanced weight distribution does make the shoe feel a little easier to turn over, which helps when fatigued or otherwise trying to conserve energy.

-The Pure Grit 5 initially feels a touch loose and sloppy.
+Security of Fit The Pure Grit 5 initially feels a touch loose and sloppy.
 The fit definitely becomes more secure however as the shoe breaks in.
 Once it reaches the point where it has firmed up and conforms to the foot, the shoe feels quite secure even with just a moderate amount of lace pressure.

 The Pure Grit 5 handles very well on technical terrain, primarily due to the balanced weight distribution and the 4mm heel-to-toe drop.
 The former works to keep the shoe from leading the foot, and the latter works to keep the heel out of the way.
 Combined these features make for a very intuitive feel when, for example, quick-stepping through rocks or tight turns.